Euro slides from six-week high as ECB meeting looms

 "If (ECB) President Mario Draghi does open the door further to the prospect of Federal Reserve-style asset purchases or warn about an overvalued euro, the single currency could become vulnerable to renewed selling," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

-In late trading, the euro was down 0.1 percent against the dollar at $1.3678.
+In late trading, the euro was down 0.1 percent against the dollar at $1.3678 EUR=.
 It hit a six-week peak of $1.37 earlier in the wake of a dip in a U.S. manufacturing index in June and a smaller-than-expected rise in U.S. construction spending.

 A number of analysts have returned to arguing in recent weeks that the dollar is on the verge of a push higher, given the prospect of rises in U.S. interest rates sometime next year.
 But U.S. data such as Tuesday's has weighed some on the dollar.